datawire/go-mkopensource/README.md

 Parameter `--application-type` controls the types of licenses that are allowed.
 Logic is documented in [Notion](https://www.notion.so/datawire/1-Automate-License-Scan-and-Information-Files-31f4cd0f58f645f0afb922cfd710df81)

-This parameter can take two values:
+#### `--application-type=internal`

-- Internal: Applies validation for applications that run on customer infrastructure
+Use this option with applications that run on customer infrastructure.
+This is the default.

+#### `--application-type=external`

-- External: Applies validation for applications that run on Ambassador Labs infrastructure
+Use this option with applications that run on Ambassador Labs infrastructure.

 ## Using as a library